-- (a) This chapter does not apply to: - (1) Sales at an auction conducted by or under the direction of a public authority or pursuant to a judicial order or decree or to a sale by law required to be at auction; - (2) An auction conducted by or for a nonprofit organization; - (3) An individual who offers his or her own goods for auction; - (4) A livestock auction barn auctioneer; or - (5) An auction conducted over the Internet by means of a website dedicated primarily to conducting auctions. - (b)(1) An auctioneer may work for an auction company that is licensed in the State of Arkansas in an emergency for a period of ninety (90) days. - (2) During the ninety-day period, the auctioneer shall make application and pay fees for the next testing date. - (3) After the ninety-day period, the auctioneer shall meet all of the provisions of this chapter.
+This chapter does not apply to:

+(1) Sales at an auction conducted by or under the direction of a public authority or pursuant to a judicial order or decree or to a sale by law required to be at auction;

+(2) An auction conducted by or for a nonprofit organization;

+(A) An individual who offers his or her own goods for auction.

+(B) This exception does not apply:

+(i) To an auction of consigned goods; or

+(ii) If the auctioneer does not own or is not able to deliver immediate possession of the goods;

+(4) A livestock auction barn auctioneer;

+(5) An auction conducted over the internet by means of a website dedicated primarily to conducting auctions if:

+(A) The person conducting the auction is licensed as a used motor vehicle dealer; and

+(B) The property auctioned is within the scope of the license; or

+(6) The owner of an e-commerce website or online marketplace that facilitates or provides consumer-to-consumer or business-to-consumer sales through the website or online marketplace and provides buyer and seller protections to the participants.

+History Acts 1989, No. 266, § 4; 2009, No. 183, § 1; 2023, No. 677, § 3.